tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/升级版本/升级数据库引擎版本_intl_en.md

 TencentDB for MySQL upgrade involves data migration and generally takes a relatively long time.
 Please wait patiently.
 Your business will not be affected during the upgrade process and can be accessed normally.

 #### Why is the instance always in the "Waiting for switch" status?
-It may be because you select **During maintenance window** as the **Switch Time**, and the switch will be initiated within the next maintenance window after the instance upgrade is completed.
+It may be because you select **During maintenance time** as the **Switch Time**, and the switch will be initiated within the next maintenance window after the instance upgrade is completed.
 To switch the instance immediately, click **Switch Now** in the **Operation** column in the instance list.
 The connection may be interrupted during switch.
 Make sure that the database has a reconnection mechanism.